ajrowland/andrewrowland/content/posts/2020-01-10-develop-gridsome-source-plugin.md

         timeout: 5000
       })

-      // This is executed when any Axious request is made. bikeWiseApi.interceptors.request.use(request => {
+      // This is executed when any Axios request is made. bikeWiseApi.interceptors.request.use(request => {
         // Add parameters for each request.
         request.params = {